asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 # Preface

 The FLipMouse is an open source Assistive Technology module which is developed at the [University of Applied Sciences Technikum Wien](https://www.technikum-wien.at) and delivered as a DIY-construction kit by the [AsTeRICS Foundation](https://asterics-foundation.org).
 The FLipMouse allows control of a standard computer mouse, a joystick or keyboard keys via minimal finger- or lip-movements.
-Furthermore, devices can be controlled via Bluetooth or infrared.
+Furthermore, other devices can be controlled via Bluetooth or infrared.

-The FLipMouse can be configured via a web-based configuration application which is called *configuration manager* from now on.
-It can be found at the website [flipmouse.asterics.eu](https://flipmouse.asterics.eu/index_fm.htm).
+The FLipMouse can be configured via a web-based *configuration manager* which can be found at the website [flipmouse.asterics.eu](https://flipmouse.asterics.eu/index_fm.htm).
 This user manual includes a description of the configuration manager and explains how to use  the different functions and features of the FLipMouse.
-The FLipMouse can be used on any Windows-, Mac- or Linux-computer without installation of special software, because it behaves like a standard mouse / joystick / keyboard device.
+The FLipMouse can be used on Windows-, Mac- or Linux computers without installation of special software, because it behaves like a standard mouse / joystick / keyboard device.
 By using the  Bluetooth function, smart phones or tablet computers can be controlled - which will also be explained in this manual.

 Furthermore, this manual covers important guidelines for using the FLipMouse, in particular cleaning procedures and hygienic precautions.